dean0x7d/pybinding/docs/advanced/kwant.rst

     Pybinding has builtin computational routines for large finite-sized systems as well as periodic systems in 1 to 3 dimensions.
 At the time of writing, Kwant v1.2.2 cannot model periodic systems with more than 1 dimension in a straightforward way.
-To find out more about Pybinding's handling of periodic systems, take a look at the :doc:`/tutorial/index`.
+To find out more about pybinding's handling of periodic systems, take a look at the :doc:`/tutorial/index`.

 Exporting a model